 To realize this mandate, the museum relies on our board of seven dedicated directors, staff, summer students, and volunteers.

-Interested in helping us out?
+Interested?
 Learn how you can get involved!

 Boundary Museum Society Regular Meetings

 Monthly meetings are the second Friday of each month at 1:00 pm.

 *Meeting time is subject to change at the call of the Chair.